Article

 Cards also can be a great solution for real estate platforms.
 Every item for purchase or rent can be reflected as a card.
 As a result, it simplifies the process of browsing the website.

-Real estate platform screenshot
+Real estate platform ui card design ideas

 Image source: Dribble.